Joint Chiefs of Staff Chairman Apologizes for Joining Trump Church Walk

 Joint Chiefs of Staff Chairman Mark Milley on Thursday apologized for accompanying President Donald Trump on his walk to St. John’s Episcopal Church earlier June.

-“My presence in that moment and in that environment created a perception of the military involved in domestic politics,” Milley said in a statement.
+“My presence in that moment and in that environment created a perception of the military involved in domestic politics,” Milley told National Defense University graduates in a pre-recorded speech.
 “As a commissioned uniformed officer, it was a mistake that I have learned from, and I sincerely hope we all can learn from it.”

+WATCH: Chairman of the Joint Chiefs of Staff Gen. Mark Milley talks the #LafayetteSquare photo op during a graduation ceremony

+"I should not have been there.
+My presence in that moment…created a perception of the military involved in domestic politics"https://t.co/NxAdubEg5l pic.twitter.com/Qui7ml3eme

 .